 3.2.1 Microalloying technology

-The high strain low cycle fatigue performance is the main seismic index of steel bars.
+The high strain low cycle fatigue performance is the primary seismic index for steel bars.

-Micro alloying technology is widely used at home and abroad to improve the comprehensive properties of steel bars by refining grains and precipitation strengthening.
+The primary method to enhance the high strain low cycle fatigue performance of seismic steel bars is through microalloying.
+This technology is widely used both domestically and internationally to improve the comprehensive properties of steel bars by refining grains and precipitation strengthening.

-When selecting microalloying elements in China, vanadium is preferred, and a small amount of nitrogen is added at the same time as vanadium, which increases the number of V (C, N) precipitated phases, thus giving full play to the role of precipitation strengthening and fine grain strengthening, and significantly improving the seismic performance of steel.
+In China, vanadium is preferred as the microalloying element, and a small amount of nitrogen is added at the same time to increase the number of V (C, N) precipitated phases.
+This enhances the role of precipitation strengthening and fine grain strengthening, and significantly improves the seismic performance of steel.

-At the same time, a certain amount of chromium is added to improve the seismic performance of the reinforcement, and the final mechanical properties meet the requirements of 600MPa fine grain high-strength seismic resistance.
+Some researchers have also successfully developed 600MPa grade fine grain high-strength anti-seismic reinforcement using a Cr+V microalloying process.
+Vanadium is used to form V (C, N) compounds in steel, which significantly improves its strength.
+Additionally, a certain amount of chromium is added to enhance the seismic performance of the reinforcement.
+The final mechanical properties meet the requirements for 600MPa fine grain high-strength seismic resistance.

-The metallographic structure of the reinforcement is: the edge and the center are “ferrite+pearlite”, and there is no bainite and edge tempering structure that affect the service performance.
+The metallographic structure of the reinforcement is composed of “ferrite+pearlite” at the edge and center, with no bainite or edge tempering structure that would negatively impact its service performance.

 3.2.2 Fine crystallization technology